Chaotic mechanism description by an elementary mixer for the template of an attractor: Elementary mixer

 \section{Elementary mixer}

-The \textit{template} of an attractor bounded by a genus one torus is an ordered series of torsions and mixers.
+The \textit{direct template} of an attractor bounded by a genus--1 torus is an ordered series of torsions and mixers.
 The \textit{reduced template} \cite{rosalie2015systematic} of an attractor is the concatenation of the torsions and the mixers of a template; thus it is a mixer described by a linking matrix.

-Because it exists at the most as many reduced template as the number $n$ of its components (torsions or mixers), for a given template, there are up to $n$ possible reduced templates.
+\begin{proposition} If there exists an algebraic relation between a minimal linking matrix and the linking matrix of a reduced template, then these matrices stand for the same dynamics up to torsions and symmetries. \end{proposition}